 “The Royal Family is still guarding secrets that we the people should know about”, said the Guardian.

-Conservative MP, Amber Rudd, has reportedly taken an interest in the Beatrice Ferguson case.
-She has also promised to look into the other alleged incidences of royal benefit fraud highlighted in Benefit Mall.
-Rudd stated that in the event of any more information coming to light, members of the public could contact her anonymously, c/o the Palm Fringe Savoy Hotel, Bahamas.
+Some MPs have reportedly taken an interest in the Beatrice Ferguson case and Matt Hancock has promised to look into the other alleged incidences of royal benefit fraud highlighted in Benefit Mall.
+Hancock stated that in the event of any more information coming to light, members of the public could contact him anonymously at the Palm Fringe Savoy Hotel, Bahamas.

 Please make a small donation